d12frosted/elpa-mirror/melpa/org-visibility-readme.txt

     ;; list of directories and files to not persist and restore visibility state of ;;(org-visibility-exclude-paths `(,(file-truename "~/org/old")))
-    ;; optionally set maximum number of files to keep track of ;; oldest files will be removed from the sate file first ;;(org-visibility-maximum-tracked-files 100)
+    ;; optionally set maximum number of files to keep track of ;; oldest files will be removed from the state file first ;;(org-visibility-maximum-tracked-files 100)
     ;; optionally set maximum number of days (since saved) to keep track of ;; files older than this number of days will be removed from the state file ;;(org-visibility-maximum-tracked-days 180)
     ;; optionally turn off visibility state change messages ;;(org-visibility-display-messages nil)
-    )
+    :config
+    (org-visibility-mode 1))

 Usage: